konacurrents/SemanticMarkerAPI/README.md

 ------------------------------------------------------------------------------------------
 # Additional Interaction with the SMART Button Infrastructure

-Outside of creating a Semantic Marker&trade;, modification and invocation is out of scope of this API document.
+Outside of creating a Semantic Marker&reg;, modification and invocation is out of scope of this API document.
 One web page that encapsulates most of these interactions can seen at:  [SemanticMarker.org/smart](https://SemanticMarker.org/smart)

-# Semantic Marker&trade; Examples with Avatar Images Embedded
+# Semantic Marker&reg; Examples with Avatar Images Embedded

-The Semantic Marker&trade; supports existing and future two-dimensional optical visual markers.
+The Semantic Marker&reg; supports existing and future two-dimensional optical visual markers.
 The following are a couple examples.

-The resulting Semantic Marker&trade; can look like the following examples.
+The resulting Semantic Marker&reg; can look like the following examples.

 ## SMART Buttons
 ![Semantic Marker Examples](images/SemanticMarkerExamples.png)